The Best Types of Questions to Ask in Your Negotiations

-Sometimes, it can be very good strategy to ask a series of questions to lead up and achieve a particular result conclusion.
-Generally, it might be a good idea to plan these in advance.
+Sometimes, it can be a wise strategy to ask a series of questions to lead up to and achieve a particular conclusion.
+Generally, it might be a good idea to plan these kinds of question in advance.

-This is an effective means to be both complimentary to your counterpart while eliciting information from them, both at the same time.
-Everyone responds well to a friendly compliment.
+This is an effective means to both be complimentary towards the other negotiator and to elicit information, both at the same time.
+Most people respond well to a friendly compliment.

 When you need to gain a better insight into a person’s thought process to further illuminate their rationale or position.

 There are occasions when you will sense that something might be starting to boil beneath the surface.
-This might be a good time to address a pending emotional response that might de-rail the negotiation by simply checking out how the other person feels about certain issues.
-Example - 'How do you feel about that aspect of settlement package?'
+This might be a good time to address a pending emotional response that might derail the negotiation by simply checking out how the other person feels about certain issues.

-These are the kinds of questions that can be very counter productive, confrontational and evoke negative emotional responses.
-When used in wrong stage of a negotiation, you might put your counterpart on the defensive or cause them to respond aggressively in return.
-Either way, your negotiation could end up being de-railed without your intending to self-destruct.
+These are the kinds of questions that can be counterproductive, confrontational, and can evoke negative emotional responses.
+When used in the wrong stage of a negotiation, you might put the other side on the defensive or cause them to respond aggressively in return.
+Either way, your negotiation could end up being inadvertently derailed.

 Certain kinds of question can result in being too pushy, especially when used at the wrong stage of your negotiation.

-This style of question puts the person on the hot seat regardless of they respond to the answer, and therefore in very defensive position.
+This style of question puts the person on the hot seat regardless of how they respond to the answer, and therefore puts them in a very defensive position.
 It is very aggressive.

-Example - 'Do you expect me believe that this is the only acceptable solution that you will accept?'
+Example: “Do you expect me to believe that this is the only acceptable solution that you will accept?”

-Certain questions will definitely result in triggering a powerful emotional response particularly when posed with a tint of arrogance or insulting scorn.
+Certain questions are likely to result in triggering a powerful emotional response, particularly when posed with a tint of arrogance or insulting scorn.
 You are definitely not going to add to your knowledge base by adopting this type of question because it’s like shooting yourself in the foot in the process.

 Any inappropriate question can serve as an example here.

 This is not to say that occasionally the so-called bad questions aren’t productive in prompting a necessary reaction or response in the right situation to move things along.
-However, they are not the kinds of question that will elicit badly needed information, or that can be positively used when you are trying to build a partnership or relationship with your opposite number.
+However, such questions are risky and not necessarily the kinds of questions that will elicit needed information, or that can be positively used when you are trying to build an enduring partnership or relationship with your client or supplier.

-When you are asking questions to get information you need to evaluate the circumstances of your negotiation, you want your counterpart to work with you and not against you.
 It is important to think about how to best use your communication skills to get the best results.
-The manner in which you ask you questions can have a powerful bearing on the results of your negotiation so, and as they say, 'Think before you speak.'
+The manner in which you ask you questions can have a powerful bearing on the results of your negotiation.
+So, as they say, “Think before you speak.”